 - Focused evaluations targeted to give feedback on teaching/leadership behaviors from learners (students and interns) – with formal review by core advisor

-- Opportunity for other teaching – simulation, procedures, cardiac exam, students and more
+- Opportunity for other teaching – conferences and morning reports, simulation, procedures, physical exam, students and more

 Formal training in clinical teaching

 All residents are trained in a modified version of the Stanford Clinical Teaching Framework, developed by Kelley Skeff at Stanford University.